Capitol lockdown ends after man shoots himself dead

 The man, who was wearing a backpack and had carried a rolling suitcase and a sign to the site, fired a single shot at himself, Capitol Police Chief Kim Dine told reporters.

-Dine said the man’s sign had a “social justice” message but he did not immediately provide more details and did not release the man’s name.
+Dine said the man’s sign bore a social justice message but he did not elaborate.

 Authorities said they placed the Capitol on a lockdown as a precaution.
-A bomb squad technician examined the suitcase and the backpack and officials later gave the all-clear, lifting the lockdown after about two hours.
+A bomb squad technician examined the suitcase and the backpack and officials later gave the all-clear, lifting the lockdown after more than two hours.

 “There seems to be no nexus to terrorism or anything related to that,” Dine said.